official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 that the Government may be able to temper some of the ideas of the American Administration …”

-[^241] House of Commons, Official Report, 10 April 2002, columns 22-38.
+[^241]: House of Commons, Official Report, 10 April 2002, columns 22-38.

 504

-The Report of the Iraq Inquiry639.
-Mr Kennedy welcomed the fact that “if decisions on Iraq have to be reached at some point in the future”, Mr Blair had confirmed the House of Commons would have “an opportunity to debate the matter fully”.
+639. Mr Kennedy welcomed the fact that “if decisions on Iraq have to be reached at some point in the future”, Mr Blair had confirmed the House of Commons would have “an opportunity to debate the matter fully”.